pedrogglima/chute-do-brasileirao/README.md

 - Creating more guess/bet (e.g Guess the players that will make goals)
 - Creating more interaction among users (e.g Top 5 users bets; show users statistics about guesses)
-- Adding avatar for the users using their favorite team.
+- Adding a favorite team avatar for users.
 - Creating a mobile app: better access and interoperability for user.

 ## How to use